rmjarvis/TreeCorr/docs/params.rst

     If you are doing one of the shear correlation functions (i.e. NG, KG, GG), then you need to specify the shear estimates of the corresponding galaxies.
     The g1,g2 values are taken to be reduced shear values.
-They should be unbiases estimators of g1,g2, so they are allowed to exceed :math:`|g| = 1`.
+They should be unbiased estimators of g1,g2, so they are allowed to exceed :math:`|g| = 1`.
-    (This is required for some methods to produce unbiased estimates.
+    (This is required for some methods to produce unbiased estimates.)

 :v1_col: (int/str) Which column to use for v1 (the real component of the vectors).
 :v2_col: (int/str) Which column to use for v2 (the imaginary component of the vectors).